-- (a) Notice Required.
-An attorney making a limited appearance in a case on behalf of a party not otherwise represented by counsel must file with the court a notice of limited appearance, signed by the attorney and the party.
+(a) Notice Required.
+An attorney making a limited appearance in a case on behalf of a party not otherwise represented by counsel must file with the court a notice of limited appearance with the court, signed by the attorney and the party.
 The notice must be served on all parties to the suit.
+The notice must identify:
-The notice must identify: - (1) the attorney making the limited appearance; - (2) the party the attorney represents; - (3) the tasks for which the attorney will represent the party; and - (4) the service information for the attorney and the party.

-- (b) Notice Not Required.
-A notice of limited appearance is not required if the tasks to be performed by the attorney do not require the attorney to appear before the court or communicate with the court or opposing parties. - (c) Limited Scope.
-An attorney who files a notice of limited appearance is the attorney for that party for the tasks designated in the notice of limited appearance but is not the attorney for the party for tasks outside the scope of the notice. - (d) Duration.
-A limited appearance continues until the court orders that the attorney may withdraw under Rule 10 or the case is concluded in the trial court. - (e) Service.
-Service must be made on the attorney and the party in accordance with Rule 21a until the attorney withdraws from the case or the case is concluded.
-Service must be made on the party at the address listed for the party.
-Service directed to an attorney and not the party for tasks outside the scope of the notice of limited appearance is not effective. - (f) Court notices.
-Where rules require the trial court to provide written notice to the parties, the trial court must provide notice to the attorney and separately provide notice to the party at the address listed for the party. - (g) Multiple Attorneys.
+- (1) the attorney making the limited appearance; - (2) the issuesparty the attorney represents; - (3) the tasks for which the attorney will represent the elient; party; and - (3) the party the attorney represents; and - (4) the service information for the attorney and the party. - (b) Notice Not Required.
+A notice of limited appearance is not required if the tasks to be performed by the attorney do not require the attorney to appear before the court or communicate with the court or opposing parties. - (b)(c) Limited Scope.
+An attorney who files a notice of limited appearance is the attorney for that party for the issuestasks designated in the notice of limited appearance but is not the attorney for mattersthe party for tasks outside the scope of the notice. - orders that the attorney may withdraw under Rule 10.2 or the case is finally concluded in the trial court.
+If the appearance is for a preliminary or temporary issue and the court defers its ruling, then the attorney's obligation to the court ends with the attorney's appearance at the preliminary hearing and the attorney may move to withdraw under Rule 10.2.
+An interim order subject to further consideration by the trial court at a later date does not extend the attorney's obligation to the court. or the case is concluded in the trial court.

+- in accordance with Rule 21a for issues designated inuntil the notice of limited appearance.
+For matters outsideattorney withdraws from the scope ofcase or the notice of limited appearance, service case is concluded.
+Service must be made on the party at the address listed for the party on the notice of limited appearance.
+Service directed to an attorney and not the party for matterstasks outside the scope of the notice of limited appearance is not effective. - (e)(f) Court notices.
+Where these rules require the trial court to provide written notice to the parties, the trial court must provide that notice to the attorney and separately provide notice to the party inat the manner directed by these rules address listed for the party. - (g) Multiple Attorneys.
 When multiple attorneys appear in the suit on behalf of a party, one attorney must make a general appearance and be designated as the attorney in charge.